FirebaseExtended/fastlane-plugin-firebase_test_lab/README.md

 ## About Firebase Test Lab plugin

-[Firebase Test Lab](https://firebase.google.com/docs/test-lab/) let you easily test your iOS and Android app on a variety of real or virtual devices and configurations with just one API call.
+[Firebase Test Lab](https://firebase.google.com/docs/test-lab/) let you easily test your iOS app (Android support forthcoming) on a variety of real or virtual devices and configurations.
 This plugin allows you to submit your app to Firebase Test Lab by adding an action into Fastfile.

 ## Getting started